 This makes asset protection planning essential for anyone who has a lot to lose.
 Asset protection planning involves the use of legal entities, trusts, and other tools and strategies to minimize financial exposure in the event of a civil judgment or other substantial liability.
 When done properly, asset protection planning not only limits the assets you have at risk, but it also reduces the incentive for would-be plaintiffs to initiate litigation.
+Our business attorneys generally recommend asset protection for:

-Generally speaking, yes.
 While some asset protection tools (such as certain types of irrevocable trusts) can limit the grantor’s access to his or her assets, other tools provide much greater flexibility.
 When developing your asset protection strategy, understanding what you may need for yourself and what you want to protect for future generations will help inform the specific types of protection tools we will use.

 The list of reasons why business owners, professionals, and investors can (and do) get sued is almost endless.
 That said, some of the most common lawsuits and liabilities for high-net-worth individuals include: